 In Fig. 5, we show a set of runs with pure threading in each node with different choices for thread count t and node count n.
 The overhead clearly increases as expected as one increases parallelism reaching (for TPL) 0.72 for a 768 core run.
 This corresponds to an efficiency of 58%.
 However the figure also shows a surprising increase at low parallelism values n < 8.
 This is a reproducible effect over several applications and corresponds to poor Windows performance where processes have large memory.
-The effect is shown in more detail in a sample from an earlier paper with Fig. 6 showing the overhead for many cases of low parallelism counts such as patterns 2x1x1, 4x1x1, 8x1x1, 16x1x1 and 24x1x1.
-This figure shows that here MPI internal (or external) to the node outperforms threading at low parallelism as it reduces per process memory size.
-The phenomenon is illustrated in patterns 1x2x1, 2x2x1, 4x2x1, 8x2x1, and 1x24x1.
+The effect is shown in more detail in a sample from an earlier paper with Fig. 6 showing the overhead for many cases of low parallelism counts.
+This figure shows that here MPI internal (or external) to the node outperforms threading at low parallelism as it reduces the process memory size.